 Physician Assistant Faculty will be responsible for the delivery of the educational content of the program.
 Activities will include instruction, academic advising, program evaluation, clinical site development, and service on university committees.
 Positions are full-time, 12-month faculty appointments reporting directly to the Director of Didactic Education or Program Director.
 Positions are announced at the assistant professor level; outstanding candidates may be considered for a higher rank commensurate with experience and scholarly activity.
 Physician assistants with master’s degree or higher and minimum of 3 years clinical experience preferred.

 Valparaiso University is a distinguished private university of over 4,000 students located in Valparaiso, IN, one hour southeast of downtown Chicago.
 The College of Nursing and Health Professions has programs in nursing (BSN, MSN, and DNP), health care leadership (BSHCL), health administration (MHA), public health (BSPH and MPH), and physician assistant studies (BSHS and MSPA).

-Valparaiso University has applied for Accreditation-Provisional from the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA).
+The Accreditation Review Commission on Education for the Physician Assistant (ARC-PA) has granted Accreditation-Provisional status to the Valparaiso University Physician Assistant Program sponsored by Valparaiso University.
 Valparaiso University anticipates matriculating its first class in August 2018 to the graduate MSPA program, pending achieving Accreditation-Provisional status at the March 2018 ARC-PA meeting.